 Many children and adults throughout the country suffer from the effects of living with attention-deficit hyperactivity disorder (ADHD).
 ADHD can significantly impact your everyday functioning as well as your ability to maintain relationships or succeed in your career.
 While it is commonly disregarded as a minimally impactful condition, ADHD is a serious disorder that should be treated as early as possible.
 With over 15 years of experience treating mental health disorders, Dr. Russell Surasky provides compassionate, informed ADHD treatment that can help manage your symptoms.
-After a consultation at his practice in Great Neck, NY, Dr. Surasky can recommend medication or another form of treatment that is best suited to your unique needs.
+After a consultation, Dr. Surasky can recommend medication or another form of treatment that is best suited to your unique needs.

 What Is ADHD?